 These settlements are considered multiple element arrangements for accounting purposes.
 We evaluated the accounting treatment of these settlements by identifying each element of the arrangements, which included amongst other elements, a release of past infringement claims and a covenant not to sue for a specified term of years.
 The primary benefit we received from the arrangements was the settlement and termination of all existing litigation, the avoidance of future litigation expenses and the avoidance of future management and customer disruptions.
-We determined that none of the elements of the settlement agreements have identifiable future benefits.
-Accordingly, we recorded charges for aggregate legal settlements of \$270.0 million in our condensed consolidated statement of comprehensive loss for the six months ended June 30, 2016.
-The charge covers the fulfillment by us of all financial obligations under both the BMC Settlement and HPE Settlement with no remaining financial obligations under either settlement.
+We determined that none of the elements of the settlement agreements have identifiable future benefits that would be capitalized as an asset.
+Accordingly, we recorded charges for aggregate legal settlements of \$270.0 million in our condensed consolidated statement of comprehensive loss for the nine months ended September 30, 2016.
+The charge covers the fulfillment by us of all financial obligations under either settlement.

-Apart from the \$267.5 million cash paid for aggregate legal settlements during the six months ended June 30, 2016, there have been no material changes in our commitments under contractual obligations, as disclosed in our Annual Report on Form 10-K for the year ended December 31, 2015.
+Apart from the \$267.5 million cash paid for aggregate legal settlements during the nine months ended September 30, 2016, there have been no material changes in our commitments under contractual obligations, as disclosed in our Annual Report on Form 10-K for the year ended December 31, 2015.